 People who produce as many books as we do need lots of paper.
 We ensure that this only comes from sustainably managed forests.
-In addition, we are committed to leading foundations for promoting reading and sport.
+In addition, we are committed to a leading foundation for promoting reading.

 Promoting and supporting the responsible management of forests worldwide

 Environmental protection and sustainability are gaining increasing significance – and rightly, in our opinion.
 This is why we have been an FSC®-certified company since 2011 and are regularly monitored by an independent organization.
 The majority of our products are of FSC quality.
 FSC® stands for Forest Stewardship Council®.
 This charitable non-profit organisation fights for the promotion of sustainable forestry – around the world.
 With our FSC® certification, we are taking a leading role in the world of publishing.

 FSC quality means that the wood and paper of our products are proven to come from forests that are managed both ecologically and in a socially responsible way.

 The rights of the workers, communities and local residents in the countries of production are respected.
 Safe working conditions are guaranteed.

 FSC® - Financially profitable